- A Guide to Chemotherapy

 - More information from your American Cancer Society

-When to call your doctor about side effects from chemo
+When to call your doctor about side effects from chemotherapy

 At this time, you are probably more in tune with your body than you’ve ever been in your life.
 You notice every physical change and imbalance.
 Do not take any physical symptoms you may have lightly.